punam-shelke/Hoaxify-Frontend/src/Notes.md

 - `it` or `test` function is for defining one test
 - `render` function returns query functions eg `container` function.
 - `container.querySelector` get the particular element of component
+- `queryByPlaceholderText` function can find the input element with specific placeholder value.

 **we get these query functions by javascript's destructuring functionality**